da667/Autosnort3/readme.md

  - [ ] 80GB of disk space
  - [ ] 3 network interfaces (one for management traffic, two for inline operation)

 These are the specs for the VM I used to test this script and build snort.
 As the name **Snort** implies, **this software is a hog**.
-And like with most software, the more resources has available, the better it will perform.
+And like with most software, the more resources it has available, the better it will perform.
 In particular, Snort 3 is multi-threaded now, so multiple CPU cores are *extremely* valuable.

 **OS Recommendations:** I used Ubuntu 20.04 to build and test this script, so its what I recommend using.
 If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported.